The Guild of Friends of St. Lawrence Church

 Fifty years ago the inter-

 The Ancient Church has been given many items over the years.
 When the Guild started "Mrs. Ball gave and made the blue, the gold & the red sets of riddle curtains & altar frontals.
 Also the white altar cloth & coloured covers".
-To mark the occasion of the Guild's 50th Anniversary, Guild members Heidi and Michele Dennis have made a lovely set of curtain hangings for each of the church seasons plus a new white altar cloth.
+To mark the occasion of the Guild's 50th Anniversary, Guild members Heidi and Michelle Dennis have made a lovely set of curtain hangings for each of the church seasons plus a new white altar cloth.

 John Gilbert is continuing the work started in 1962/3 on the garden: now, as then, roses and bulbs have been planted and the churchyard and garden are kept in good order.
 The annual fundraising Coffee Morning still takes place and sometimes even the weather seems to be in tune with the past.
 The Rector reported "In July we had a coffee morning in the garden of St. Lawrence's but unfortunately just as we were about to start the skies opened and it poured with rain".
 No change there then.